sceendy/sceendy.github.io/_posts/2017-09-27-weather-widget-tutorial.markdown

 ````

 <h4>Working with an application programming interface (API)</h4>
 <p>Interacting with API's is an important part of web development.
 An API is essentially a messenger that receives requests and sends responses from the server.
-A <a href="https://www.youtube.com/watch?v=s7wmiS2mSXY" target="_blank">common, helpful analogy</a> is to think of an API as a waiter at a restaurant - the waiter (API) takes your request/order that tells the kitchen (system) and then delivers the food (response/data) back to your client(i.e. the browser).</p>
+A <a href="https://www.youtube.com/watch?v=s7wmiS2mSXY" target="_blank">common, helpful analogy</a> is to think of an API as a waiter at a restaurant - the waiter (API) takes your request/order that tells the kitchen (system) and then delivers the food (response/data) back to you.</p>

 <p>For this project, you will need to get an API key to access the Open Weather API.
-You can easily get a unique API key by <a href="https://home.openweathermap.org/users/sign_up" target="_blank">signing up</a>.
+You can easily get your API key by <a href="https://home.openweathermap.org/users/sign_up" target="_blank">signing up</a>.
 An API key is a unique token that works as a method of authorization so that you can access the data from the API.</p>

-<p>Once you've done that, store the API endpoint (a URL for the service) for the <a href="http://openweathermap.org/forecast5" target="_blank">five day daily forecast</a> in a variable called <span class="code-inline">URL</span> and add your APP ID (your API key) to the API endpoint for the five day daily forecast for a city (I'm going to use Dallas).
+<p>Once you've done that, store the API endpoint (a URL) for the <a href="http://openweathermap.org/forecast5" target="_blank">five day daily forecast</a> in a variable called <span class="code-inline">URL</span> and add your APP ID (your API key) to the API endpoint for the five day daily forecast for a city (I'm going to use Dallas).
 I've customized this endpoint to return 7 lines from the API call (<span class="code-inline">cnt=7</span>) and to use Fahrenheit (<span class="code-inline">units=imperial</span>).
 You can edit these parameters as you please by visiting the <a href="http://openweathermap.org/forecast5" target="_blank">API doc</a> to check the other options.
 Fill in the city and APP ID.</p>

 ````javascript
 const URL = "https://api.openweathermap.org/data/2.5/forecast/daily?" +